 Puppy Love work with ITV Wales and thank the team at Y Byd ar Bedwar Working with them was a pleasure.

 Puppy Love investigations have exposed many licensed puppy farms and agents, which have in turn been used to raise awareness and mount public pressure, as a consequence, puppy farms have been closed and also pet shops.

 The licensed breeding establishments you see on the films are just a few of many we have complaints against.
 Councils do not have to enforce The Animal Welfare Act nor it seems are they expected to enforce their own license conditions as you could walk into any pup farm in Wales and find breaches.
-RSPCA are happy to let councils deal with anything related to commercial breeding.

 The dogs are not in good condition since they are kept in filthy, barren enclosures and are never exercised.
 Many are even lacking in the very basics of life; water.
 Most of the time they are in semi-darkness and some are in solitary confinement for years on end.
 This is very stressful for dogs, who are pack animals; the stress takes its toll on both their physical and mental health.
 Their pups are fearful as fear is the first thing they pick up from their mother.